 You can take a pregnancy test from the first day of your missed period.
 If you take the test before this, you may not get an accurate result.
 The best way to confirm a suspected pregnancy is to speak to one of our specialists, who can give you a confident and accurate result.

-Breast tenderness this is a common early pregnancy symptom due to the change in hormone levels.
+- Breast tenderness: this is a common early pregnancy symptom due to the change in hormone levels.
 Your breasts may feel sore, swollen, tingly, heavier, or fuller than usual.
 Some women experience a darkening of the area around the nipple (areola).
 Breast pain typically decreases once the body has become accustomed to the new hormone levels.
-Morning sickness not all pregnant women experience the nausea of morning sickness.

-Missing a period this is the usually the first and most obvious sign of pregnancy, although missing a period is not always due to pregnancy.
+- Missing a period – this is usually the first and most obvious sign of pregnancy, although missing a period is not always due to pregnancy.

 What to do next

 Call us to make an appointment.
 Female doctors are always available.